deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 DIAGRAMS
 ========

-OMT-G proposes the use of three different diagrams in the process of designing a geographic application.
+**OMT-G** proposes the use of three different diagrams in the process of designing a geographic application.

-The first, and more usual one, is the **class diagram**, in which all classes are specified, along with their representations and relationships.
+The first, and more usual one, is the **Class Diagram**, in which all classes are specified, along with their representations and relationships.
 From this diagram, it is possible to derive a set of spatial integrity constraints that must be observed in the implementation.

-When the class diagram indicates the need for multiple representations of any class, or when the application involves the derivation of some class from others, a **transformation diagram** must be built.
+When the class diagram indicates the need for multiple representations of any class, or when the application involves the derivation of some class from others, a **Transformation Diagram** must be built.
 In it, all transformation processes can be specified, allowing for the identification of any required methods for the implementation.

-Finally, a **presentation diagram** must be built in order to provide guidelines for the visual aspect of objects in the implementation.
+Finally, a **Presentation Diagram** must be built in order to provide guidelines for the visual aspect of objects in the implementation.
 There can be several visual aspects for any given class, which allows for the definition of a view or set of views for each application or group of users.

 Class Diagram